 Mortality and survival

-Breast cancer has the highest mortality of any cancer in women worldwide.1 Breast cancer claims the lives of more European women than any other cancer.4
+Breast cancer is the leading cause of cancer death in women worldwide accounting for 1 in 6 cancer deaths.1 Breast cancer claims the lives of more European women than any other cancer.2

 |Numbers||Age-standardised rate (W)*||Numbers||Age-standardised rate (W)*|

 |WHO Europe region2**||576,337||69.7||157,111||14.8|

 *Age-standardised rate (W): A rate is the number of new cases or deaths per 100,000 persons per year.
 An age-standardised rate is the rate that a population would have if it had a standard age structure.
 Standardization is necessary when comparing several populations that differ with respect to age because age has a powerful influence on the risk of cancer.